ory/sdk/clients/kratos/ruby/docs/PublicApi.md

 - **Accept**: application/json

-## initialize_self_service_profile_management_flow
+## initialize_self_service_settings_flow

-> initialize_self_service_profile_management_flow
+> initialize_self_service_settings_flow

-Initialize browser-based profile management flow
+Initialize browser-based settings flow

-This endpoint initializes a browser-based profile management flow.
-Once initialized, the browser will be redirected to `urls.profile_ui` with the request ID set as a query parameter.
+This endpoint initializes a browser-based settings flow.
+Once initialized, the browser will be redirected to `urls.settings_ui` with the request ID set as a query parameter.
 If no valid user session exists, a login flow will be initialized.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [ORY Kratos Profile Management Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-profile-management).
+More information can be found at [ORY Kratos User Settings & Profile Management Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-settings-profile-management).

 ### Example